ihassin/cucumber-wire-c/README.md

 This is the start of a platform-independent implementation of the Cucumber Wire Protocol.
 It's implemented in C to allow quick porting to different platforms.
 My goal is to have a single codebase for Linux (desktop, Raspberry Pi), ThreadX, Ardiuno, Mac and Windows.

-# Compatibility
+# Cucumber Compatibility

-The Wire will answer the Cucumber Gem's protocol as I have undertood it from code and the documentation
+The Wire will answer the Cucumber Gem's protocol as I have undertood it from code and the documentation.

+# Platform Compatibility

+Mac OS X (Intel)
+iOS (Arm6/Arm7) - Thanks [Dan!](https://github.com/dingbat)

+# XCode Compatibility

+Open the wire.xcworkspace file to use XCode as your development platform.
+Thanks [Dan!](https://github.com/dingbat)

 # Mileage

+Currently:

+* POSIX Thread compatibility
+* Works in command-line mode for Intel
+* Works on iOS as a server process
-Currently, only one parameter per Feature line is supported.
+* Only one parameter per Feature line is supported.
 Obvioulsy, this will be improved.

 # What's in the box?